cthogg/gatsby-theme-modern-portfolio/README.md

 - this is my personal website made using gatbsy themes

 ## Editing
-- edit the styles etc in `gatsby-theme-clear-blog`
+- edit the styles etc in `gatsby-theme-modern-portfolio`
 - the project uses yarn workspaces so to execute a command from root use e.g. `yarn workspace example develop`

 ## TODO: